-One of the comments I read said, "You must have a lover who understands and is willing to get into the fact that urine is antiseptic because post prostatectomy, urine is the new semen."
+One of the comments I read said, "You must have a lover who understands and is willing to get into the fact that urine is antiseptic because post prostatectomy urine is the new semen."
 I had to correct a couple of words for spelling, but I have explained this before.

 I want to say more about doctors that perform this type of operation.
-They must have been taught this procedure from someone, and it better be traced to Dr. James Brooks, and his partner who developed this procedure at Johns Hopkins Hospital in Baltimore, MD.
+They must have been taught this method from someone, and it better be traced back to Dr. James Brooks, and his partner who developed this procedure at Johns Hopkins Hospital in Baltimore, MD.
 I am sorry I cannot remember his partner's name, but I was going to go to Johns Hopkins Hospital in Baltimore, MD.
 For the operation.
-I made the call to Dr. Brooks's partner that developed the nerve sparing surgery with him.
+I made a call to Dr. Brooks's partner that developed the nerve sparing surgery with him.

 I told his partner I lived in Los Angeles, and I want him to perform the surgery.
-He said you are in luck because Dr. Brooks his partner had transferred to Stanford University in Palo Alto California, and he also said that if he had prostate cancer he would go to Dr. Brooks for the operation.
+He said you are in luck because Dr. Brooks, his partner had transferred to Stanford University in Palo Alto California, and he also said that if he had prostate cancer he would go to Dr. Brooks for the operation.

-If you are working properly with no underling illness before surgery, then you should work about the same after your surgery.
+If you are working properly with no underlining illness before surgery, then you should work about the same after your surgery.
 Of course, if your cancer has spread beyond your prostate, then it will depend on what has to be removed.